ab2pentest/phpserverlogger/README.md

 Congrats now everything is set :D

 ---
-This version is only beta and the code was so silly probably has many issues, so any suggestion will be welcomed.
+This version is only beta and the code is so silly probably has many issues, so any suggestion will be welcomed.